Virology in the news

 Highly pathogenic H5N1 avian influenza (HPAI H5N1) viruses can occasionally infect mammals, though transmission between them is rare.
 In the spring of 2024, however, the USA experienced an unprecedented outbreak of HPAI H5N1 in cattle herds, where the virus spread within and between herds, as well as to poultry, cats, and humans, raising concerns about increased public health risks.
 This study investigates an HPAI H5N1 virus isolated from cow milk in mice and ferrets.
 The virus spread systemically in both species, including to the mammary glands, a pattern similar to earlier HPAI H5N1 isolates.
 Notably, the bovine H5N1 virus demonstrated an ability to bind to sialic acids present in the human upper respiratory tract and showed limited transmission potential in ferrets, as one out of four exposed ferrets seroconverted without direct virus detection.
 These findings suggest that the bovine H5N1 virus has characteristics that may enhance its capacity to infect and spread among mammals.

-Novel virus discovery, Amugulang virus transmitted rodents in China (Sep 2024).
+Novel virus discovery, Amugulang virus transmitted by rodents in China (Sep 2024)

 In 2017, the ICTV reclassified Bunyaviridae as Bunyavirales, and in 2024, further elevated it to the class Bunyaviricetes, with Hantaviridae as a key family.
 Despite these updates, the term "hantavirus" remains commonly used.
 Hantaviridae members have segmented RNA genomes and can infect various hosts, though only rodent-borne hantaviruses are linked to human diseases like hantavirus pulmonary syndrome (HPS) and hemorrhagic fever with renal syndrome (HFRS).
 By November 2023, 75 hantaviruses had been identified, with 25 associated with human disease, including Hantaan and Andes viruses, both of which have varying fatality rates.
 The discovery of new strains, such as Puumala virus (PUUV) in Europe and Asia, underscores the ongoing public health risk.
 While many hantaviruses are harmless to humans, continuous reclassification is essential for understanding their evolving diversity.
 This study introduces a new hantavirus, Amugulang virus, identified through metagenomic sequencing, further expanding our knowledge of hantavirus diversity.